 Söderberg & Haak is Sweden’s leading privately-owned importer and retailer of machinery for agriculture and the construction industry.
-The company markets brands including Komatsu, Deutz- Fahr, Krone, Amazone, Dal-Bo and Geringhoff.
-Söderberg & Haak has some 40 facilities in Sweden with sales, service and sales of spare parts.
+The company markets brands such as Komatsu, Deutz- Fahr, Krone, Amazone, Dal-Bo, Bomag and Geringhoff.
+Söderberg & Haak has around 40 facilities in Sweden with sales, service and sales of spare parts.

 Söderberg & Haak Maskin AB has been part of Mellby Gård since 1995.
-Mellby Gård’s representatives on the Board of Directors: Sven Knutsson (Chairman) and Erik Andersson.
+Mellby Gård’s representatives on the Board of Directors are Sven Knutsson (Chairman) and Erik Andersson.

 - Headquarters: Staffanstorp

 SÖDERBERG & HAAK’S 2021

 EASING OFF THE BRAKES AND GEARING UP

 Söderberg & Haak has been working for three years to turn things round and put the company back from red to black.
 Higher sales and profitability have now been placed on the agenda.
 This will be achieved by capturing market share with strong brands in a carefully considered network of dealers.

 In specific terms, this means the company has cut its costs by phasing out much of its own network of dealers and instead building up a network of external dealers all over Sweden.
 Söderberg & Haak now has a well-balanced mix of its own sales staff and external dealers, and so to some extent the company has returned to its original business concept: importing agricultural and construction machinery.